- Certified Valuation Analyst (CVA)

 - Business Valuation and Financial Forensics Credential Comparison Chart

-Emeritus Status for Retiring Members
+Emeritus Status for Retiring Credential Holders

 An Emeritus designee may not market his or her services, but may accept unsolicited valuation or financial litigation projects, and must adhere to special requirements that may be subsequently promulgated by NACVA’s Valuation Credentialing Board or Litigation Forensics Board, as applicable.
-In all cases, the retired member must follow NACVA’s Professional Standards in the performance of such work.
-Exceptions to the 62 years of age or older requirement will be considered if, upon written request to the applicable Board, the member can show valid reasons why early retirement was taken or required; such as health considerations or forced retirement where re-employment may not be feasible or practical.
+In all cases, the retired designee must follow NACVA’s Professional Standards in the performance of such work.
+Exceptions to the 62 years of age or older requirement will be considered if, upon written request to the applicable Board, the designee can show valid reasons why early retirement was taken or required, such as health considerations or forced retirement where re-employment may not be feasible or practical.

 Emeritus designees who wish to reinstate their designation to full non-emeritus status, must reactivate their credentialed status following the same procedures as required for designees who have been on Inactive status.